rtoal/bella/README.md

 # Bella

-A simple programming language, used for a compiler course.
+A simple programming language, designed for and used in a compiler course.

 ```
 let dozen = 12;